oxLink™ and sxLink™ Photocrosslinking Technologies

 Chemical Crosslinking Group

-CellMosaic’s sxLink™ reagent contains a sulfhydryl-specific pyridyl thiol group, enabling attachment to specific cysteines or free thiols on a biomolecule.
-If the biomolecule does not have a free thiol group, sxLink™ can also be synthesized with a preformed disulfide bond with a chemical crosslinking group, such as carboxylic acid, for labeling any native biomolecules.
+CellMosaic’s sxLink™ reagent contains a sulfhydryl-specific pyridyl thiol group, allowing attachment to specific cysteines or free thiols on a biomolecule.
+If the biomolecule lacks a free thiol group, sxLink™ can also be synthesized with a preformed disulfide bond linked to a chemical crosslinking group, such as carboxylic acid, enabling labeling of native biomolecules.

-oxLink™ reagent contains an aminooxy group for chemical crosslinking of the biomolecule containing a ketone or aldehyde group. oxLink™ reagent can also be synthesized with a preformed oxime bond with a chemical crosslinking group, such as carboxylic acid, for labeling any native biomolecules.
-Aminooxy-ketone ligation is orthogonal to peptide chemistry and will allow highly selective solid phase-based separation of the aminooxy-labeled crosslinked products.
-In particular, the selective purification method will permit the characterization of protein complexes in complex matrices, such as plasma, cellular membranes, and cell lysates where these samples may contain free thiols that interfere with the labeling and purification processes.
+The oxLink™ reagent contains an aminooxy group for chemical crosslinking of biomolecule with ketone or aldehyde groups.
+Additionally, oxLink™ can be synthesized with a preformed oxime bond linked to a chemical crosslinking group, such as carboxylic acid, for labeling native biomolecules.
+Aminooxy-ketone ligation is orthogonal to peptide chemistry and allows highly selective, solid phase-based separation of aminooxy-labeled crosslinked products.
+This selective purification method is especially useful for characterizing protein complexes in complex matrices, such as plasma, cellular membranes, and cell lysates, where free thiols may interfere with labeling and purification processes.

 Linker